Process for Medicaid Eligibility

 - If you are a person with a disability, or if your disability does not qualify you but you have dependent minor children and your state has a more generous Medicaid eligibility threshold, you might be eligible for traditional Medicaid based on your state’s existing rules, even if your state isn’t participating in the expansion.

-- Overall, among the 25 states not moving forward with the Medicaid expansion at this time, the median eligibility level for adult parents without disabilities is just 47% of FPL, and only four states (AK, ME, TN, and WI) cover parents with incomes at or above poverty level.
-(See Kaiser Family Foundation, Where are States Today?
-Medicaid and CHIP Eligibility Levels for Children and Non-Disabled Adults as of January 1, 2014)
+- Overall, among the 10 states not moving forward with the Medicaid expansion at this time, the median eligibility level for adult parents without disabilities is just 47% of FPL, and only two states (TN, and WI) cover parents with incomes at or above poverty level.

-- If your income is more than 100% of the federal poverty level — $11,490 a year as a single person or about $23,550 for a family of 4 in 2014, you likely will not be eligible for Medicaid,1 but you will be able to buy a private health insurance plan in the Marketplace and you may qualify for advance premium tax credits and/or cost-share reductions based on your household size and income.
+- If your income is more than 100% of the federal poverty level — $15,060 a year as a single person or about $31,200 for a family of 4 in 2024, you likely will not be eligible for Medicaid,[2] but you will be able to buy a private health insurance plan in the Marketplace and you may qualify for advance premium tax credits and/or cost-share reductions based on your household size and income.

 Q3.
 How do I apply for Medicaid?